-Nepenthe is most famous for their Ambrosia Burger, but vegetarians need not worry, there’s a meatless version as well.
+Nepenthe is most famous for its Ambrosia Burger, but vegetarians need not worry, there’s a meatless version as well.
 For the complete menu, click here.

 The Seals Beach Overlook (where, as the name suggests you can see seals) is located .5 miles further down the road.

-One of Big Sur’s more popular scenic destinations is McWay Falls, a 10 minute drive south from COAST.
-This 80 foot waterfall is actually categorized as a “tidefall” because it flows directly into the ocean.
-While there’s not much to do here other than take pictures, capturing this natural gem is well worth the visit on your 1 day in Big Sur.
+One of Big Sur’s more popular scenic destinations is McWay Falls, a 10-minute drive south of COAST.
+This 80-foot waterfall is actually categorized as a “tidefall” because it flows directly into the ocean.
+While there’s not much to do here other than take pictures, capturing this natural gem is well worth the visit on your one day in Big Sur.

 . . .

 At this point, you could continue on along the Pacific Coast Highway to San Simeon, located approximately 50 miles further south (1 hour and 20 minute drive time).